catseye/Chrysoberyl/README.markdown

 this may be interpreter, compiler, etc.  For a platform, this currently must be "emulator".

+An implementation may claim that it is prebuilt in its distribution.
+This assumes it's only in one distribution.
+Really, being built somewhere is a property of the distribution, but this fudging makes some things easier for now.

 Each platform must specify what its native language is.
 Implementations may specify, along with a host language, a host platform.